ThreeTen/threetenbp/src/site/markdown/index.md

 The backport should be referred to using the "ThreeTen" name.
 The backport is curated by the primary author of the Java 8 date and time library, [Stephen Colebourne](https://www.joda.org/).

-ThreeTen-Backport is licensed under the business-friendly [BSD 3-clause license](license.html).
+ThreeTen-Backport is licensed under the business-friendly [BSD-3-Clause license](license.html).

 ## <i></i> Features